Open-Technology-Foundation/md2ansi/ansicodes.md

 - To reset all attributes to default: `\\\\x1b[0m`

 You can combine multiple codes by separating them with semicolons.
 For example, to set the text to red and bold, you can use `\\\\x1b[31;1m`.

-Support for ANSI codes can vary between different terminal emulators.
-Most modern terminals handle these codes well, but some older or less common ones might not support all features.